 - Address and raise awareness of environmental protection

-- Seek financing and involve other national and international public organizations.
+- Increase funds and involve other national and international public organizations.
 Achieve the involvement of the municipal government for the construction of areas for drying algae and a storage warehouse suitable for the collected production.
 At the local level, the municipal government grants the use of individual areas to each algae farmer in the Hinatúan bay.

 - Creation of a social enterprise that represents the municipality’s algae farmers: HSWPA (Hinatúan Seaweed Producers Association) that assumes the role of coordinator and organization of the farmers, with financial and administrative functions.

-As a result of the project, it has been possible for algae farmers to increase their production by 21%; to create alliances with the Municipal Government; to constitute the Hinatúan farmers association (HSWPA) that represents them before the local authorities, the companies and before any organization; and, the algae farmers have been inserted into the company’s value chain, turning them into suppliers and business partners.
+As a result of the project, it has been possible for algae farmers to increase their production by 21%; to create alliances with the Municipal Government; to constitute the Hinatúan farmers association (HSWPA) that represents them before the local authorities, the companies, and organizations; and, the algae farmers have been inserted into the company’s value chain, turning them into suppliers and business partners.

 Contribution of the project to the Sustainable Development Goals

 SDG 1.
 NO POVERTY.
-Through inclusive business, the income of algae farmers increased 58.43%.
-This increase means access to healthier food, access to education, hygiene and health services for families.
+Through inclusive business, the income of algae farmers increased by 58.43%.
+This increase means access to healthier food, access to education, hygiene, and health services for families.